 Wild food is now becoming freely available in the form of such “weeds” as dandelions, groundsel and chickweed.
 These can be collected by the roadside, on one’s daily walk, as well as from rough, waste, areas of ground, both in town and in the country.
 There appear to be more such plants growing than one would expect at present, probably a result of less traffic and reduced clearing and cutting of the roadside verges.
 The spraying of land with herbicidal and other chemicals is also likely to be less widespread now but, as every experienced bird-keeper knows, it is always good practice to wash leaves and seed heads from wild plants in cold running water before offering them to birds.

 A roadside junction where various “weeds”, many suitable for feeding birds, grow undisturbed

-probably with glyphosate (“Roundup”).
+The corner and one edge of this farmer’s field shows dead, brown, vegetation indicative of spraying, probably with glyphosate (“Roundup”).
 Avoid collecting wild plants in such an area

 Examining droppings (in this case from a pigeon), using a hand-lens

 When cleaning a cage or nest box, be sure to observe the droppings carefully – a hand-lens/ magnifying glass can help.
 Remember that changes in the white (urate) portion of the dropping may indicate a problem with the kidneys while alterations in the dark part reflect what is happening in the bird’ intestinal tract.

 Healthy baby budgerigars, only just a few days old.
 Normal droppings can be seen amongst the nest material.